ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ## 1. Overview

-The Supply Chain Integrity Working Group ("SCI WG") is the OpenSSF working group focused on lowering adoption cost for open-source maintainers across the OpenSSF tooling surface.
+The Supply Chain Integrity Working Group ("SCI WG") is the OpenSSF working group focused on lowering adoption cost for open source maintainers across the OpenSSF tooling surface.
 It operates as a **front door and brokering layer**: sponsoring Technical Initiatives (TIs) whose primary value is reducing adoption friction, and routing maintainer needs to the appropriate sibling WG when they fall outside the WG's remit.

 ## 2. Motivation

 OpenSSF has produced a breadth of tools, frameworks, and specifications SLSA, GUAC, Sigstore, Scorecard, OSV, OSPS Baseline, S2C2F, and others, but adoption has been uneven.
-[ORBIT's Launchpad](https://github.com/ossf/wg-orbit) gives *manufacturers* an on-ramp for adopting this work; there is no equivalent program for the *maintainers* of the open-source projects these tools are mostly built for.
+[ORBIT's Launchpad](https://github.com/ossf/wg-orbit) gives *manufacturers* an on-ramp for adopting this work; there is no equivalent program for the *maintainers* of the open source projects these tools are mostly built for.
 Maintainers face overlapping artifacts, unclear sequencing, and no single OpenSSF venue chartered to make adoption easier.

 The [OpenSSF Technical Vision](https://github.com/ossf/tac/blob/main/technical-vision.md) commits to a future where "Producers of OSS (of all skill levels) have the ability to proactively and reactively address both existing and emergent security threats," calling for "extremely low-friction, automated tooling to make security processes less onerous, more accurate, and trusted... [made] available at zero cost."
-The [OSPS Baseline](https://github.com/ossf/security-baseline) is emerging as the unifying metric for what "good" looks like for open-source projects.
+The [OSPS Baseline](https://github.com/ossf/security-baseline) is emerging as the unifying metric for what "good" looks like for open source projects.
 What is missing is a working group whose explicit mission is to turn that vision and that metric into an adoption path without re-implementing work owned by sibling WGs.

 This is the gap the revamped SCI WG proposes to own.

 ## 3. Mission

-> **Make adopting OpenSSF security tooling the easy default for open-source maintainers.**
+> **Make adopting OpenSSF security tooling the easy default for open source maintainers.**

 ## 4. Objectives